Path Development Network with Finite-dimensional Lie Group Representation: Introduction

+\textbf{Geometric Deep Learning (GDL)}.
+Recent advances in GDL have gained enormous attention by extending neural networks to handle complex, non-Euclidean (\emph{e.g.}, manifold-valued) data.
+See \cite{monti2017geometric, bronstein2017geometric,cao2020comprehensive}.
+A notable example is Riemannian ResNet in \cite{katsman2024riemannian}, which extends the construction of Residual Neural Network (ResNet) to general Riemannian manifolds.
+Our proposed development resembles Riemannian ResNet --- both employ the exponential map and exhibit recurrence structures.
+However, the recurrence of Riemannian ResNet lies in two consecutive layers, whereas the recurrence occurs between two consecutive times in a single development layer.
+Also, in contrast Riemannian ResNet, the development layer is designed specifically for times series input.

+\textbf{State space models (SSMs).} State space models, originated from the approximation of linear dynamical systems, serve as a sequence layer that can be stacked for various time series tasks (\cite{rangapuram2018deep}).
+More recently, the structured state space sequence (``S4'') layers and its simplified version ``S5'' have been introduced by imposing new parameterisation of linear coefficient matrices in SSM and utilising low-rank approximation.
+The S4 and S5 lead to significant improvement on computational efficiency and state-of-the-art performance on long-range sequence modeling tasks.
+See \cite{gu2021efficiently, smith2022simplified}.
+Analogous to the SSM models, the development layer proposed in our work is also originated from linear differential equations.
+Nonetheless, the output of our development layer takes values in matrix groups at each time, while the output of SSMs are vector-valued.
+The geometric structure of the matrix Lie groups prove to be crucial, from both theoretical and algorithmic perspectives, for the development layer proposed in this paper.

-Continuous time series models have recently attracted increasing attention due to their strength on treating irregular time series in a unified fashion.
-Popular models inspired by differential equations include Neural ODEs (\cite{chen2018neural}), Neural SDEs (\cite{liu2019neural}), and Neural controlled differential equations (\cite{kidger2020neural, morrill2021neural}).
-The model based on path signature and development we propose here, similar in spirit to the above models, takes a continuous perspective --- it embeds discrete time series to the path space and solves for linear controlled differential equations driven by the path.
-It has shown advantages in coping with time series which are irregularly sampled, of variable length, or invariant under time reparameterisation.
+\textbf{Continuous time series modelling.} Continuous time series models have attracted increasing attention due to their strengths on treating irregular time series.
+Popular differential equation-inspired models include Neural ODEs (\cite{haber2017stable,chen2018neural}), Neural SDEs (\cite{liu2019neural}), and Neural CDEs (controlled differential equations; \cite{kidger2020neural, morrill2021neural}).
+The model based on path signature and development we propose here, similar in spirit to the above, takes a continuous perspective --- it embeds discrete time series to the path space and solves for linear CDEs driven by the path.
+We shall show its advantages in coping with time series which are irregularly sampled, of variable length, and/or invariant under time reparameterisation.
+Notably, recent work has also extended Neural ODEs to handle other data types, such as graph data \cite{gravinaanti,eliasof2024feature}.